twentyOne2x/attnmarkets-docs/pages/users/for-liquidity-providers.md

    - treat it as a diversified revenue-backed yield position.

 2. **PT/YT and structured products (later phases)**
    - buy specific revenue bonds,
    - buy or sell specific revenue slices,
    - provide liquidity in PT/USDC pools, etc.

-The first phase of the protocol is designed so you only need to understand:
+The first phase of the protocol is designed so you mainly need to understand:

 - what backs attnUSD,
 - what the yield is,
 - how defaults and losses are handled.

-The detailed math and mechanics live in:
+The detailed mechanics live in:

 - [PT, YT, and attnUSD – Technical Design](../mechanics/pt-yt-attnusd.md)
 - [LP Guide](../mechanics/lp-guide.md)